Ilario Bandini: Transformation and decline

-At the whip of Dolcetti, Ghini, Benelli, Gatta, Ferrucci, recent prototypes have won the Cup Water Cerelia, Camucia-Cortona, the Colle S. Bartolo (PU), the Gubbio-Madonna della Cima, the Cup of Chianti (half kilo of underweight) and seized countless placements: Trieste-Opicina, Bologna-Raticosa, Ascoli-hill St. Marco, Castione Passo della Presolana, circuit of Mugello, Targa Florio, Magione and many other races (predominantly hillclimbs) throughout the country.
+Recent prototypes have won the Cup Water Cerelia, Camucia-Cortona, the Colle S. Bartolo (PU), the Gubbio-Madonna della Cima, the Cup of Chianti (half kilo of underweight) and seized countless placements: Trieste-Opicina, Bologna-Raticosa, Ascoli-hill St. Marco, Castione Passo della Presolana, circuit of Mugello, Targa Florio, Magione and many other races (predominantly hillclimbs) throughout the country.

 Bandini, in his seventies, as well as dealing with restoration of older models, continued the study of new ones.
-The company in 1980 presented the 1300 with 16 valves, mechanical fuel injection, and electronic ignition; after chassis, engines and flying, now also looking alloy wheels are facts and carry the signature Bandini.
+The company in 1980 presented the 1300 with 16 valves, mechanical fuel injection, and electronic ignition.

 Il padrone surrounded with Bandini engines.

-In 1975, Bandini hosted the Group Bandini, an exhibition dedicated to the marque, for drivers who had worked successfully for him.
-Until 1979, appearing in Forlì included Formula One World Driving Champions James Hunt (1976 for McLaren) and Niki Lauda (1977 for Ferrari) In addition to tens of thousands of visitors.
-Bandini was also decisive in the resumption of the Predappio-Rocca delle Camminate hillclimb at Forlì in 1978, after being interrupted ten years earlier.
+In 1975, Bandini hosted the Group Bandini, an exhibition dedicated to the marque, for drivers who had worked for him.
+Until 1979, appearing in Forlì included Formula One World Driving Champions James Hunt (1976 for McLaren) and Niki Lauda (1977 for Ferrari) Bandini restarted the Predappio-Rocca delle Camminate hillclimb at Forlì in 1978, after being interrupted ten years earlier.

-In 1981, Bandini received from New York University an honoris causa (honorary doctorate) in mechanical engineering, while a Bandini is inducted at the Museum of Marconi in Los Angeles.
-This is followed by further rewards, such as the gold medal of the Municipality of Forlì and the medal allocation from Italian National Olympic Committee (CONI) "as proper recognition of many years carried out in favour of Italian sport."
+In 1981, Bandini received from New York University an honoris causa (honorary doctorate) in mechanical engineering, and a Bandini was inducted at the Museum of Marconi in Los Angeles.
+This was followed by further rewards, such as the gold medal of the Municipality of Forlì and the medal allocation from Italian National Olympic Committee (CONI) "as proper recognition of many years carried out in favour of Italian sport."

-In 1985, Bandini took the wheel a last time, at the Predappio hillclimb in his 1300.

 Ilario Bandini and mille (1000) turbo.

-A few years later came his final creation, the Berlinetta 1000 turbo 16v, at the age of 80, just before his death off at Forlì on 12 April 1992.
+A few years later came his final creation, the Berlinetta 1000 turbo 16v, at the age of 80, just before his death at Forlì on 12 April 1992.

-Ten years after his death, Forlì named a square in his honour.

-The Registry Bandini preserves historical documentation, history, and ten Bandini cars, to perpetuate the memory of one brand of cars of the past that has contributed to enhancing the reputation of Italian cars, but especially the memory of a person who has made his life means to achieve their dreams.